phylisscity/P2P-System---Hackathon/ReadMe.md

 # P2P Chat Framework (Phase 1)

-This is a simple peer-to-peer (P2P) chat system built in Python using **sockets** and **threading/asyncio**.
+This is a simple peer-to-peer (P2P) chat system built in Python using **sockets**, **threading**, and **asyncio**.

-For now, it works like a basic client-server chat room.
+It functions as a basic client-server chat room.
-Each client connects to the server and can send messages to everyone else.
+Each client connects to the server, enters a chat alias, and can send messages to everyone else.

 ---